Character Codex: The Sword Dancer (Part 1)

 Ready for more?
 Read Part 2 of the Sword Dancer build now!

 Kevin Williams has always been drawn to writing the fantastical.
 Whether it was providing words for superheroes and villains, storyboarding fight scenes, or running an online RPG, he has thrown himself into writing in some way, shape, or form.
 He's an avid gamer that enjoys a variety of games; fighting, JRPG, MMORPG, rhythm, and tabletop to name a few.
 Along with his appreciation for comic books, television and movies, he is giving a unique take on character creation as well as translating characters from one medium to Dungeons & Dragons.
-You can check out his D&D 5e character builds blog at BKtheRPG.com
+You can check out his D&D 5e character builds blog at: BKtheRPG.com